7 Famous Singers Who’ve Experienced Bullying

-Lady Gaga now says her experience of being bullied as a child only made her stronger in the long run, and when Ed Sheeran quit Twitter because of all the negative comments, she was quick to come to his defence:
+Lady Gaga now says her experience of being bullied as a child only made her stronger in the long run.
+When Ed Sheeran quit Twitter because of all the negative comments, she was quick to come to his defence:

 View this post on Instagram

 What an incredible talented artist I LOVE ED @teddysphotos deserves all our love and respect like all humans do.
 I wish all people on the internet would be positive and loving and apart of creating an online community that is kind and empowering, not hateful and mean.
 No reason to tear down an artist simply because they are on top.
 Work harder to be kinder everybody.
 That should be your first duty to humanity.

 She started the Born This Way Foundation to, “foster a more accepting society, where differences are embraced and individuality is celebrated.
 The Foundation is dedicated to creating a safe community that helps connect young people with the skills and opportunities they need to build a kinder, braver world.”

 Known as the “Bradford Bad Boy” of One Direction for his tattoos and rock star hairstyles, Zayn has seen his share of criticism and anti-Muslim comments, which led to him deleting his Twitter account in 2012.

 |“You can say whatever you want about me, I’m not really bothered.
 But when it starts to upset people I care about or I hear about it from my mum, then that’s a problem.”|